-We maintain a multi-currency \$315.0 million senior secured Credit Facility which matures on June 25, 2012 and is secured by substantially all of our investment portfolio assets (excluding the assets of SBIC LP).
-As of September 30, 2011, we had \$240.9 million outstanding on the Credit Facility with a weighted average interest rate at the time of 1.27% and had \$74.1 million of unused borrowing capacity.
-Pricing of borrowings under our Credit Facility is set at 100 basis points over LIBOR.
+We maintain a multi-currency \$380.0 million Credit Facility which matures in February 2016 and is secured by substantially all of our investment portfolio assets (excluding the assets of SBIC Funds), under which we had \$211.5 million and \$145.0 million (including a \$35.5 million temporary draw) of debt outstanding with a weighted average interest rate of 3.00% and 3.49% as of December 31, 2012 and September 30, 2012, respectively.
+Pricing of borrowings under our current Credit Facility is set at 275 basis points over LIBOR.
+As of December 31, 2012 and September 30, 2012, we had \$168.5 million and \$235.0 million, respectively, available to us under our Credit Facility.
 We believe that our capital resources will provide us with the flexibility to take advantage of market opportunities when they arise.
-In addition, any future additional debt capital we incur, including refinancing the debt outstanding under our Credit Facility, to the extent it is available under current credit market conditions, may be issued at a higher cost and on less favorable terms and conditions than our current Credit Facility.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" for more information.
+In addition, any future additional debt capital we incur, to the extent it is available, may be issued at a higher cost and on less favorable terms and conditions than our current Credit Facility.

-As of September 30, 2011, SBIC LP had drawn \$150.0 million, with a weighted average interest rate of 3.70%, exclusive of 3.43% of upfront fees.
+As of December 31, 2012 and September 30, 2012, SBIC LP had drawn \$150.0 million, with a weighted average interest rate of 3.70%, exclusive of 3.43% of upfront fees (4.04% inclusive of the upfront fees), and had no remaining borrowing capacity.
 SBA debentures offer competitive terms such as being non-recourse to us, a 10-year maturity, semi-annual interest payments, not requiring principal payments prior to maturity and may be prepaid at any time without penalty.
-The SBA debentures are secured by all the investment portfolio assets of SBIC LP and have a superior claim over such assets.
+The SBA debentures are secured by all the investment portfolio assets of SBIC LP and have a priority claim over such assets relative to other creditors.
 See "Regulation" for more information.